Mary Irvine: High Court

 Irvine was appointed as a Judge of the High Court in June 2007.
 She was in charge of the High Court Personal Injuries list from 2009 to 2014 and subsequently became the second Chair of the Working Group on Medical Negligence and Periodic Payments, established by the President of the High Court.

 Court of Appeal

 She was appointed to Court of Appeal on its establishment in October 2014.
-Some of her judgments on the Court of Appeal reduced awards given by lower courts for personal injuries compensation.
+Some of her judgments on the Court of Appeal reduced awards given by lower courts for personal injury compensation.
 She wrote "most of the key" Court of Appeal judgments between 2015 and 2017 which had the effect of reducing awards arising from subsequent actions in the High Court.

 She was appointed to chair a statutory tribunal to conduct hearings and deal with cases related to the CervicalCheck cancer scandal in 2019.
 However following her appointment as President of the High Court in 2020, she was unable to continue with the position.